jlbrunet/MyOnlySub/README.md

   </a>
   <h3 align="center">My Only Sub</h3>
   <p align="center">
-     This application allows the visitors to create a list with a selection of movies and series to watch on streaming platforms and an available number of hours to watch them during the month.
+     This application allows the user to create a list with a selection of movies and series to watch on streaming platforms and an available number of hours to watch them during the month.
 From this list and availability, the application renders the platform to subscribe the following month and the movies and series to watch.
-It allows the visitor to subscribe to one platform only each month and not to accumulate subscriptions.
+It allows the user to subscribe to one platform only each month and not to accumulate subscriptions.
     <br />
     <br />
   </p>